 FDU QUEST Program

-In the QUEST Program, Education is not considered to be a major.
-It is considered to be a “concentration”, and candidates in the QUEST program may major in a variety of different areas including:
+In the QUEST Program, Education is a concentration added to a content area major.
+QUEST students may major in a variety of different areas including:

 • Art